Henry Clay Monument: Later history

-By the mid-20th century, the monument had been more-or-less neglected and fallen into a state of neglect, prompting the creation of a new monument committee in 1953 to oversee preservation efforts.
+By the mid-20th century, the monument had been more-or-less neglected and fallen into a state of disrepair, prompting the creation of a new monument committee in 1953 to oversee preservation efforts.
 Despite beliefs by the original constructors of the monument that theirs would be the first in a series of Clay monuments erected across the country, by 1985, the only other monument to the politician was at his gravesite in Lexington, Kentucky.
 This is due in part to the fact that while Clay was well known during his lifetime, he had become a generally forgotten figure to the general public over the next century.
-During the later half of the century, the area surrounding the monument was cleaned and the structure itself was refurbished.
+During the later half of the 20th century, the area surrounding the monument was cleaned and the structure itself was refurbished.
 In the 1980s, the statue was removed from the column for cleaning, and it was returned on August 26, 1985, and rededicated on October 19 of that year.
 In 1994, the monument was surveyed as part of the Save Outdoor Sculpture! project.
 By 2022, instances of vandalism to the monument prompted the installation of lights to illuminate the structure.
 Around this same time, the monument faced possible structural issues due to erosion at the site, as well as the structure being partially obscured by surrounding trees, though Pottsville Mayor Dave Clews stated that preservation work on the monument was not a high priority to the city.